-On February 7, 2023, the Company completed its acquisition of a portfolio of royalties from Anfield Energy Inc. ("Anfield").
-The royalties consisted of:
+On February 7, 2023, the Company completed its acquisition of a portfolio of royalties consisting of:

 - o a 2% NSR royalty on portions of the San Rafael Project, located in Utah, USA, operated by Western Uranium & Vanadium Corp. ("Western Uranium"); - o a 2% 4% sliding scale GVR royalty on portions of the Whirlwind Project, located in Colorado and Utah, USA, operated by Energy Fuels Inc. ("Energy Fuels"); - o a 1% GVR royalty (applicable to uranium and vanadium sales) on portions of the Energy Queen Project, located in Utah and Colorado, USA, operated by Energy Fuels; and - o a 2% 4% sliding scale royalty on portions of the Dewey-Burdock Project located in South Dakota, USA, operated by enCore Energy Corp. ("enCore").